AlahmadiQ8/zatarsamar-hydrogen/README.md

 # Hydrogen App

+It is not obvious how to know what are the required fields needed in a query to render a hydrogen component:
+* examples: product provider, useparsedmetafields, selected options etc
+* not enough tracing for troubleshooting and drilling down. for example, if a hydrogen component throws an error, stack trace does not include which file in src exception was thrown.

 Hydrogen is a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.

 [Check out the docs](https://shopify.dev/custom-storefronts/hydrogen)